-“The DEFINITIVE LE study provides confirmatory evidence based on 12-month, independent core lab adjudicated data on the use of directional atherectomy in treating a diverse, real-world group of patients with PAD,” said James F. McKinsey, M.D., FACS, co-global principal investigator and lead author of the study.
+“The DEFINITIVE LE study provides confirmatory evidence based on 12-month, independent core lab adjudicated data on the use of directional atherectomy in treating a diverse, real-world group of patients with PAD,” said James F. McKinsey, M.D., FACS, Mount Sinai Hospital, N.Y., co-global principal investigator and lead author of the study.
 “The study enrolled 800 patients, making it the largest trial with independent, core lab analysis for atherectomy to date.
 Results of the study demonstrate high limb salvage, patency rates and diabetic outcomes.
 This further confirms the effectiveness and versatility of directional atherectomy in a wide range of vessel sizes and clinical presentations.
 Atherectomy is an important treatment option as the therapy leaves nothing behind in the body and preserves all future treatment options.”

 The prospective, multi-center DEFINITIVE LE study enrolled 800 patients in 47 centers in the United States and Europe and included two patient cohorts: those with claudication and those with CLI.
 For the first time in an atherectomy study, DEFINITIVE LE also included pre-specified sub-group analysis comparing patency rates in diabetic and non-diabetic patients.

 “The outcomes for patients with claudication reveal that in the scientific landscape, directional atherectomy is not only safe but effective to a similar degree as previous trials in the superficial femoral artery (SFA).
-Diabetic patients, who remain challenging for therapy due to their advanced and multi-level disease, have similar patency rates to non-diabetic patients with claudication when performing directional atherectomy,” said Lawrence Garcia, co-global principal investigator of the study and chief of interventional cardiology and vascular interventions at St. Elizabeth’s Medical Center in Boston.
+Diabetic patients, who remain challenging for therapy due to their advanced and multi-level disease, have similar patency rates to non-diabetic patients with claudication when performing directional atherectomy,” said Lawrence Garcia, M.D., co-global principal investigator of the study and chief of interventional cardiology and vascular interventions at St. Elizabeth’s Medical Center in Boston.
 “These findings provide strong clinical support for the versatility of directional atherectomy in treating patients with diabetes, claudication and critical limb ischemia.”

 Among patients with claudication, primary patency was 78 percent at 12 months.
 Notably, this rate did not differ between patients with diabetes (77 percent) and those without diabetes (78 percent) — the first such results to be shown in a prospective, powered analysis.
 Specifically for the SFA, the patency rates were 83 percent in lesions under 10 cm in the claudicant cohort.